 Welcome to Harmer's Town

-Harmer’s Town Art Center, Inc. exists to create, develop, support, and promote a vibrant ecosystem of creativity – in the form of an artist park and associated facilities - in which artists can live, work, create, perform, and market their art, all while preserving and celebrating the history and traditions of Havre de Grace, Maryland.
+Harmer’s Town Art Center, Inc. exists to create, develop, support, and promote a vibrant ecosystem of creativity - in the form of an art center, artist park, and associated facilities - in which artists can live, work, create, perform, and market their art, all while preserving and celebrating the history and traditions of Havre de Grace, Maryland.

 The first recorded history of Havre de Grace can be traced back to the mid-1500s when various explorers traveled into the Chesapeake Bay area.
 A map of the Bay was produced in 1585 by an Englishman named Wyth, but it was not until John Smith's exploration of the Upper Bay and Susquehanna River area in 1608 that a detailed description of the area was recorded.